Erika Montresor

 Born and raised in the surroundings of Verona, I studied foreign languages and literature with historical address in the city.

-After graduating, I worked in a company in the manufacturing sector for about ten years, I specialized in marketing with a master degree in the U.S., then I travelled the world from east to west.
-Thanks to this previous experience, I learned about cultures that are far from ours but just as fascinating.
+After graduation in foreign languages and literature, I worked in a private company for about ten years, I specialized in marketing with a master degree in the U.S., then I travelled the world from east to west.
+Thanks to this previous experience, I learned about cultures that are far from ours, but just as fascinating.

-In 2006 I was at a turning point in my life, I qualified as a tour guide in Verona.
+In 2006 I was at a turning point in my life and one year later I qualified as a tour guide in Verona.
 Since then, I have been regularly attending courses on subjects such as history, art and literature to keep myself up to date.

-I recently fell in love with contemporary art, that has opened up new horizons to me.
+I love art and my city, Verona, recently I attented a new course on contemporary art, that has opened up new horizons to me.

-In my job I tell the story of the city, its art and traditions, I am lucky enough to know a lot of people from many countries, I like to exchange views with those I meet every day, and this teaches me to see Verona with new eyes.
+When I am guiding travellers I tell the story of the city, but not only, I tell about art and traditions, I am lucky enough to know a lot of people from many countries, I like to exchange views with those I meet every day, and this teaches me to see Verona with new eyes.

 I also like working with children, who experience a constant wonder at what surrounds them.